mblaich/rviz_satellite/README.md

 For some of these, you have to request an access token first.
 Please refer to the respective terms of service and copyrights.

-A private token for Mapbox from Michael Blaich is: pk.eyJ1IjoibWJsYWljaCIsImEiOiJja3hpMXEwdGs1enlzMnhsYWpuZTFybnZwIn0.cTlwI3ggzOPcI-hi816SAw

 ## Options

 - `Topic` is the topic of the GPS measurements.